wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 The next part of the technical requirements in creating a transactable offer for Microsoft Teams apps is to link the offer to the Microsoft Teams app.

-There are two ways to link an offer to a Microsoft Teams app:
+There are two steps required to link your offer to your Microsoft Teams app:

 1. Microsoft Teams Developer Portal
 1. Microsoft Teams app manifest

 > [!IMPORTANT]
-> The following steps assume you've already uplaoded your Microsoft Teams app to the Microsoft Teams Developer Portal site.
+> The following steps assume you've already uploaded your Microsoft Teams app to the Microsoft Teams Developer Portal site.

 ### Microsoft Teams Developer Portal: link offer to apps

-The first option ISVs can use to link their approved transactable SaaS offer to a Microsoft Teams app is using the [Microsoft Teams Developer Portal](https://dev.teams.microsoft.com/).
+The first step is to link your approved transactable SaaS offer to a Microsoft Teams app is using the [Microsoft Teams Developer Portal](https://dev.teams.microsoft.com/).

 Once you sign-in to the Microsoft Teams Developer Portal, locate the Microsoft Teams app and open its configuration.